 - The refrigerator must be plugged into its own dedicated 115 Volt, 60 Hz., 15 Amp, AC only electrical outlet.
-The power cord of the appliance is equipped with a three-prong grounding plug for your protection against electrical shock hazards.
+The power cord of the appliance is equipped with a threeprong grounding plug for your protection against electrical shock hazards.
 It must be plugged directly into a properly grounded three prong receptacle.
 The receptacle must be installed in accordance with local codes and ordinances.
 Consult a qualified electrician.
 Avoid connecting refrigerator to a Ground Fault Interrupter (GFI) circuit.
-Do not use an extension cord or adapter pluq. - If the power cord is damaged, it should be replaced by an authorized service technician to prevent any risk. - Never unplug the refrigerator by pulling on the power cord.
+Do not use an extension cord or adapter plug. - If the power cord is damaged, it should be replaced by an authorized service technician to prevent any risk. - Never unplug the refrigerator by pulling on the power cord.
 Always grip the plug firmly, and pull straight out from the receptacle to prevent damaging the power cord. - Unplug the refrigerator before cleaning and before replacing a light bulb to avoid electrical shock. - Performance may be affected if the voltage varies by 10% or more.
 Operating the refrigerator with insufficient power can damage the compressor.
 Such damage is not covered under your warranty. - Do not plug the unit into an electrical outlet controlled by a wall switch or pull cord to prevent the refrigerator from being turned off accidentally.

-Turning the Freezer and Fresh Food controls to "0" (Mechanical controls) or "OFF" (Electronic controls) will disable your refrigerator's cooling system, but does not disconnect the power to the light bulb and other electrical components.
+Turning the Refrigerator controls to "0" will disable your refrigerator's cooling system, but does not disconnect the power to the light bulb and other electrical components.
 To turn off power to your refrigerator you must unplug the power cord from the electrical outlet.